Amanhacker/YourCard-A-Full-Stack-Application/README.md

                 6).
 Payment module to do any kind of transactions. <br>
                 7).
 A header, Hero-unit made using ng-carousel component of Angular, and a footer in Homepage of Application. <br>
                 8).
 PageNotFoundException module to handle those cases where the link is broken or invalid. <br>
                 9).
+Used Currency layer API to convert from one currency to another since we are displaying the consumer spendings always in home currency. <br>
+                10).
 Application is made responsive for Pixel 2 device.

+- The graphs which are being shown in the customized dashboard of a user are :
+                1).
+Amount spent in different months over a year. <br>
+                2).
+No. of transactions done over different category. <br>
+                3).
+No. of transactions done citywise

 ## Technologies Used :